saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 <br>

-The improvements are visible in the overall score, which increased from `-3906` to `910` max being `1327`.
+The improvements are visible in the overall score for runtime exception mode, which increased from `-3906` to `910` max being `1327`.
 This substantial change can be attributed to several key factors:

 - **Reduction in incorrect results:** The incorrect results dropped from `278` to just `2`, with *incorrect false* being dropped from `278` to `0`.
 - **Significant increase in correct classifications:** Correct results improved from `275` to `492`.